How to Write a Children’s Fiction Book

 Section Seven: From Contract to Editor to Sales

-Writing Books for Children: From Contract to Working with the Editor to Sales to a Writing Career
+Writing Books for Children: From Contract to Sales to Career

 Book Marketing: Visibility and Platform Basics